Abaribe makes U-turn, to contest Senate seat against Ikpeazu on APGA platform – The Sun Nigeria

 From Okey Sampson, Umuahia

-Former Senate Minority Leader, Chief Enyinnaya Abaribe has made a U-turn in his quest to govern Abia State and he is instead planning to go back to the Senate on the platform of All Progressives Grand Alliance (APGA)
+Former Senate Minority Leader, Chief Enyinnaya Abaribe, has made a U-turn in his quest to govern Abia State and is believed to be considering re-election to the Senate on the platform of All Progressives Grand Alliance (APGA).

-Feelers from the camp of Abaribe who on Friday dumped the main opposition party and resigned as the Senate Minority Leader, has it that the Senator had already obtained APGA Form for that purpose.
+Feelers from the senator’s camp, who dumped the main opposition party, and also resigned as the Senate Minority Leader, indicated that Abaribe had already obtained APGA form for that purpose.

-This will pitch the Senator against Ikpeazu who had already picked the PDP Senatorial ticket for Abia South Zone.
+This will pitch the senator against Ikpeazu who had also picked the PDP senatorial ticket for Abia South zone.

-After boycotting the PDP gubernatorial primary, the leadership of APGA paid Abaribe visit where they urged him to cross over to their party so they would join hands together and rebuild Abia.
+After boycotting the PDP gubernatorial primary, the leadership of APGA paid Abaribe a visit where they urged him to cross over to their party so they would join hands and rebuild Abia.

 Leave a Reply